Blcony/SDHNet/README.md

 This scheme distills the final deformation field as the teacher guidance, which adds constraints for intermediate deformation fields.

 ## Requirements
-The packages and their corresponding version we used in this repository are listed in below.
+The packages and their corresponding version we used in this repository are listed below.
 - Python 3
 - Pytorch 1.1
 - Numpy